himihiba/mythology-blog/README.md

 This project was inspired by the teachings of Kevin Powell on his Scrimba channel.
 Special thanks to his free course, which has been instrumental in developing my responsive design skills.
 -[Kevin Powell's Scrimba Course](https://youtube.com/playlist?list=PLqYFXd9GTRVWU_DqZo4D1r59ng46WdvL4&si=kU5Dt4QEGSYuh_xD)

-## License
-This project is open-source and available under the MIT License.
-See the `LICENSE` file for more details.

 ### Screenshot